 - Human error, such as forgetting to switch back to the normal program following maintenance

 - Incorrect timing of coordination chains ("green wave")

-All these factors play a crucial role in identifying traffic signal installations that need optimization, but also in terms of what needs to be optimized and, ultimately, whether the efforts had the intended effect.
+All these factors play a crucial role in identifying traffic signal installations that need optimisation, but also in terms of what needs to be optimised and, ultimately, whether the efforts had the intended effect.

 With the new approach, Aarhus now enjoys a full overview and understanding into all dynamics of its traffic.
 Since the city has full access to all the raw data, unlike with similar solutions, the plan is to combine the solution with existing surveillance systems.
 This would enable the city to qualify the individual system’s alarms to an even greater extent.

 “BlipTrack helped Thai citizens to travel home faster during two major traffic events: Songkran and New Year holidays.
 The system allowed not only road users to decide route choices via travel time info online but also the Thai Highway Police to manage traffic in real-time.”

 “BlipTrack has helped us get a better understanding of the dynamic traffic system and provides quantifiable data to support the improvement measures to traffic flows.
 This will allow us to continue to provide a world-class service to our customers and community by efficiently managing traffic flows in and out of the port.”
 Read more.

 General Manager of Strategy and Risk Management at Port of Dover

 “The BlipTrack solution helps improve service levels for the municipality commuters.
 The real-time travel time and wait time information allows drivers to make informed route choices that ultimately distribute traffic and increases the operational performance of the road network.”

 Anders Kruse Christiansen